Nuron-bit/Lucifer/structs.md

 - `embed2` : variable representing the second embed of the webhook message.

 #### Methods
-- `MakeContent()` : string : function that returns the combined content of the message and its embeds.
+- `makeContent() -> string` : Function that returns the combined content of the message and its embeds.
 (Json format)
-- `Send()` : function that sends the webhook message.
+- `send()` : Function that sends the webhook message.
-- `Edit(message_id: number)`  : function that edits the webhook message with message_id.
+- `edit(message_id: number)`  : Function that edits the webhook message with message_id.

 ## HttpResult
 HttpResult is a container where it stores http response datas.

 #### Properties
-- `body` : a read-only property that returns the body of the HTTP response as a string.
+- `body` : The body of the HTTP response as a string.
-- `error` : a read-only property that returns an integer error code in case of a network error.
+- `error` : An integer error code in case of a network error.
 If there was no error, this property returns 0.
-- `status` : a read-only property that returns the HTTP status code as an integer.
+- `status` : The HTTP status code as an integer.

 #### Methods
-- `getError` : a function that returns a string error message in case of a network error.
+- `getError()` : A function that returns a string error message in case of a network error.

 ## HttpClient
 HttpClient represents a class that uses curl library to send http/s requests.

 #### Properties
-- `content` : a string that represents the HTTP request body.
+- `content` : A string that represents the HTTP request body.
-- `method` : a string that represents the HTTP method.
+- `method` : A string that represents the HTTP method.
-- `headers` : a Lua table that represents the HTTP request headers.
+- `headers` : A Lua table that represents the HTTP request headers.
 (Ex: headers["User-Agent"] = "Lucifer")
-- `url` : a string that represents the target URL.
+- `url` : A string that represents the target URL.

 #### Methods
-- `setMethod` : a function that sets the HTTP method.
+- `setMethod(method: Method)` : A function that sets the HTTP method.
-- `request` : a function that sends the HTTP request and returns an HttpResult object.
+- `request() -> httpresult` : A function that sends the HTTP request and returns an HttpResult object.